XinlaiWan/Keystone-HE/README.md

 - Follow `xvisor/docs/riscv/riscv64-qemu.txt` to build Xvisor VMM and disk image.
   - Generally we can go through the steps of 2, 3, 4, 5, 13.
   - In Step 4 and 5, add `CROSS_COMPILE=riscv64-unknown-linux-gnu-` in front of the `make` commands.
-  - In Step 13, use `images/rootfs.img` as BusyBox 1.33.1 RAMDISK and `keystone/build-generic64/buildroot.build/images/Image` as Linux kernel image.
+  - In Step 13, use `../rootfs.img` as rootfs image and `../keystone/build-generic64/buildroot.build/images/Image` as Linux kernel image.
   - In Step 13, delete `-B 1024` in the last `genext2fs` command.

 ## Boot native Xvisor on OpenSBI Firmware with Keystone SM